JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 ## Try to infer generic types

-As usual I have to create a project first.
+As usual, I have to create a project first.
 This time I'm going to use a Blazor Server project

 ~~~ shell
 dotnet new blazorserver -n ComponentGenericTypes -o ComponentGenericTypes